sritarung/weather-app/README.md

 1. Add a search box and a submit button.
 The search box should have id `address` and the button should have id `address-submit`.
    Unfortunately, the Census Geocoding API requires a full address, not just a city/state or ZIP code.
 (Let me know if you find another geocdoing API that doesn't require a key.)
 2. Attach a listener to the `click` event that takes the contents of the address box and just logs it to the console.
+(We did this in class.)

 3. Take a look at https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/charCode#notes and add a listener to the text input itself to submit on `Enter`.
 (See also https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_key_values)

 4. Run the tests with `pnpm test`.
 The "address submission" tests should pass.

+## Step Four: Look up the weather

+...

+## Step Five: Replace your hard-coded forecast